Property Rights

 Utilities keep the modern world spinning, and sometimes that means crossing private land.
 A right of way easement for utilities allows companies to install and maintain infrastructure like power lines, water pipes, or gas lines on your property.
 While it might feel intrusive, these easements ensure essential services reach you and your neighbors.

-How Do Right of Way Easements Affect Property Rights?
+How Do Right of Way Easements Affect Property Rights and Value?

 An easement can limit what you can do on that part of your property.
 Want to build a fence or plant a tree?
 If it interferes with the easement's purpose, you might have to rethink your plans.